Gion is Kyoto's most famous historic district and the place most people think of when they say "old Japan".

 Hanami-koji

 The centre of the district is along Hanami-koji Street (see map), which is lined with traditional wooden houses.
-These usually house the ochaya, a traditional Japanese teahouse.
+These are usually home to the ochaya, a traditional Japanese teahouse.

-This area also has the most private alleys with houses where geisha (called "geiko" in Kyoto) and maiko (the name given to a geisha during her 5-year training) live.
+This area is also home to the most private streets with houses inhabited by geisha (called "geiko" in Kyoto) and maiko (the name given to a geisha during her 5-year training).

 It is around Hanami-koji that you have the best chance of seeing a real geisha or maiko, especially on Friday and Saturday in the early evening.